Crimson Commando: Frank Bohannan

-Crimson Commando was also a part of the Freedom Force mission to attempt capture Cyclops and Marvel Girl, who defeated Freedom Force.
-He also assisted the team's attempt to capture Rusty Collins, which was thwarted by the New Mutants.
-He again fights Rusty Collins and his girlfriend Skids, alongside Freedom Force; this time, they captured Rusty and Skids.
-With Freedom Force, he also pursued Cable, who had escaped federal custody.
+Crimson Commando was also a part of the Freedom Force mission to attempt to capture Cyclops and Marvel Girl who defeated Freedom Force.
+He also assisted the team's attempt to capture Rusty Collins which was thwarted by the New Mutants.
+He again fights Rusty and his girlfriend Skids, alongside Freedom Force; this time, they captured Rusty and Skids.
+With Freedom Force, he also pursued Cable who had escaped federal custody.

 Crimson Commando would be gravely wounded during a bungled mission in the Middle East.
 Freedom Force was sent to Kuwait City to rescue or kill physicist Reinhold Kurtzmann, but they encountered the Arabic super-team called Desert Sword.
-Teammate Super Sabre was killed, while the Crimson Commando's right hand was severed by the "cutting wind" of Aminedi.
+Teammate Super Sabre was killed, while Crimson Commando's right hand was severed by the "cutting wind" of Aminedi.
 Bohannan was seriously wounded, and Avalanche was forced to abandon Blob and Pyro in the desert to save his life.
 Bohannan was evacuated from Kuwait for hospitalization.

-The Crimson Commando next appeared having been turned into a cyborg going by the name of Cyborg X. He had been rebuilt by CARE LABS but a testing accident had caused him to malfunction bringing him into a confrontation with Spider-Man and Ghost Rider.
+Bohannan next appeared having been turned into a cyborg going by the name of Cyborg X. He had been rebuilt by CARE LABS but a testing accident had caused him to malfunction bringing him into a confrontation with Spider-Man and Ghost Rider.
 Cyborg X would later assist Spider-Man in battling the Sinister Six but was believed to have been killed in an explosion at CARE LABS.

 Now going by only the name Commando, Bohannan next appeared on a mission for Project Wideawake.
 He was teamed-up with his former Freedom Force teammate Avalanche to infiltrate the reclusive Empyrean's headquarters and put his operation out of commission.
 They were also ordered by a rogue government official to assassinate Polaris of X-Factor.

 Commando appears in the reality-altered House of M storyline serving as one of Magneto's royal guards.
-After this and M-Day he lost his mutant powers.
-Without his powers, Commando begins to die.
-He kidnaps Hope Summers in an attempt to have her save him.
-Wolverine rescues her and decapitates Crimson Commando.
+After this and M-Day, he lost his mutant powers.
+Without his powers, Bohannan begins to die.
+He kidnaps Hope Summers in an attempt to have the latter save him.
+Wolverine rescues Hope and decapitates Bohannan.

 Second version

 A young, female, African-American version of Crimson Commando appeared very briefly as a member of Mystique's new Brotherhood of Mutants.
-Her name was never stated and her powers never exhibited, but Chris Claremont previously stated there would be a new Super Sabre, Mastermind and Crimson Commando.
+Her name was never stated and her powers never exhibited, but Chris Claremont previously stated there would be a new versions of Super Sabre, Mastermind and Crimson Commando.

 Third version

 A human/cyborg version of Crimson Commando is a member of the Freedom Force.
-His power armor is equipped with two automatic machine guns as hands, and a machine/rail gun mounted on left shoulder.
+His power armor is equipped with two automatic machine guns as hands and a machine/rail gun mounted on its left shoulder.